 the old and new values of the changed parameter; and

 the identification of the downloading party if available.
-The audit trail or value of the event counter shall be displayed or printed on command and, if applicable, transmitted to the verification software.
-The OIML certificate / type approval certificate shall describe how the audit trail or the value of the event counter may be displayed or printed and specify if the audit trail or event counter is part of a remote verification procedure.

 The storage device for the audit trail shall have a sufficient capacity to ensure that the information is available for the life of the meter.
-If the audit trail has no more capacity an appropriate response is required i.e., either the oldest entry may be deleted, or no other update or parameter change shall be possible without breaking a metrological seal.Prevention of misuse
+The event logger cannot be deleted or be changed without destroying a seal.
+The content of the event logger shall be accessible under normal conditions of use.

+Note: National authorities may allow other methods.

+The OIML certificate / type approval certificate shall describe how the audit trail or the value of the event counter can be accessed and specify if the audit trail or event counter is part of a remote verification procedure.

+Prevention of misuse

 An electricity meter shall be constructed in such a way that possibilities for unintentional, accidental, or intentional misuse are minimal.
 Only clearly documented functions are allowed to be activated by the user and communication interfaces, which shall be realised in such a way that it does not facilitate fraudulent use.